mjdecker/mjdecker.github.io/_syllabi/software-architecture.md

 SE 4/5550.
 Software Architecture and Design.
 3 Credits.
 Principles and concepts of analyzing and designing large software systems.
 Analysis of software systems.
 Designing software systems using design patterns and object-oriented techniques.
 Prerequisite: Grade of C or better in SE 3540 or Admission to MS in Computer Science program.
 Credit cannot be earned for both SE 4550 and SE 5550.
 Approved for distance education.

 ### Course Objectives: ###
-The objectives of the course are for students to learn and successfully apply principles and concepts for the analysis and designing of large software systems including: design principles emphasizing object-oriented design principles, architectural and design patterns, and reverse and forward engineering of software design.
+The objectives of the course are for students to learn and successfully apply principles and concepts for the analysis and design of large software systems including: design principles emphasizing object-oriented design principles, architectural and design patterns, and reverse and forward engineering of software design.

 ### Learning Objectives: ###
 * I can select and use appropriate design patterns.